Transfer to another college or university

 International students on a student visa

-If you need to transfer to another university or college within the first six months of your main course of study, you will need to apply for release from the University.
+If you need to transfer to another university or college within the first six months of your main course of study, you’ll need to apply for release from the University.
+You won’t be able to accept an offer at another institution unless your release has been approved.

 Eligibility for a release letter